YomnaEisa/CS383Project/README.md

-# CS383Project
+# Programming Center Website

 Programming Center Website README

 Introduction
-Many Computer Science Engineering (CSE) students at Yanbu industrial College (YIC) face difficulties in some subjects.
+Many Computer Science Engineering (CSE) students at Yanbu Industrial College (YIC) face difficulties in some subjects.
 To address this issue, the CSE department has established a Programming Center that provides students with extra help sessions outside of class time.
 However, the current booking process for the programming center is inefficient, as students have to fill out a Google form for each session and provide academic information for each appointment.
 To improve the experience for students and teachers, our team has developed a website for the Programming Center